 Sacramento County has an online index of records since 1849 (showing names and document titles, but not document contents).
 The documents themselves can be searched and viewed in person.
 Copies of documents may be ordered from the Recorder’s Office.

-Documents transferring ownership (whether by sale, gift, or other transaction) must always be accompanied by a Preliminary Change of Ownership Report.
+Documents making any change to ownership (whether by sale, gift, or other transaction) must always be accompanied by a Preliminary Change of Ownership Report.
 Each county has a different version of this form; Sacramento County’s version is available on the Sacramento Assessor’s website, or in person at the assessor’s and recorder’s offices.

 You can find books on real estate in our self-help and general collections at call numbers KFC 140-KFC 170.
 Books that are particularly helpful on recorded documents include: